 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More modern: Reflects 4 years and 5 months of technical progress since the 5D Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (15 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (16 : 1 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.